Pachora: Festivals

 Pachora has many historic temples.
-The Panchaleshwar temple was bui by the Pandavas during their stay.
+The Panchaleshwar temple was built by the Pandavas during their stay.
 It is said that Draupadi a.k.a.
 Panchali was a ardent devotee of Lord Shiva, she expressed her will to build a temple for Shiva.

-In Rath Galli, Balaji Mandir Temple is about 250 years old.
+In Nagardeola, Rath Galli, Balaji Mandir Temple is about 250 years old.
 Every year, its festival is celebrated and is called mela (fair) of 'Balaji Rath Yatra'.
 A 50-foot-high wooden Rath of Balaji Maharaj is pulled in its nearer specific route.
 Yatra starts in the morning and continues into the night.
 On KakanBardi hill, the fair ("Khandoba") has been celebrated for the last 800 years since the temple was constructed.
 This temple is situated on the top of a hill, 4 km from Pachora.
 It is also known as "Jai Malhar".

 Pachora has two prominent temples, one of Goddess Kaila Mata Mandir (Bhadgaon road) and the other of Jagdamba Devi Mandir (Rath Galli).
 In both temples, during "Navratri Utsav", the holy program of Dandiya is celebrated for the 9 days of Navratri.

 Pachora also has a famous dargah of Sufi saint - Hazrat Syed Jalalludin Bukhari.
 It is around 5 km from the city center to another village named - Goradkhede.
-Annual urs is held at the dargah.